-There are approximately 16,000 certified nursing homes in the United States (684 in Florida) with about 1.6 million certified beds (Harrington and Carrillo, 2015).
-All are required to meet minimum staffing standards to attain or maintain the highest possible physical, mental, and psychosocial well being of residents.
+In 2017 there were 15,483 certified nursing homes in the United States (399 in Massachusetts) with about 1.6 million certified beds (KFF, 2017; Harrington & Carrillo, 2018).
+All are required to meet minimum staffing standards to attain or maintain the highest possible physical, mental, and psychosocial well-being of residents.
 Most facilities struggle to hire, train, and retain staff in the face of low wages, poor benefits, and risk of injury.

+In facilities that serve patients with dementia, the overall work environment is challenging and training/education is not always adequate.
+Training programs have been shown to have modest benefits (Alzheimer's Association, 2019).
 Staff turnover is one of the most vexing problems for nursing homes and other organizations that provide care for people with dementia.
 The turnover rate for registered nurses, licensed vocational nurses, and certified nursing assistants is significantly higher in nursing homes than in other healthcare settings.
-In Florida, from July 2014 to June 2015, the turnover rate for RNs and CNAs was approximately 40%.
-For LPNs the turnover rate was an eye-popping 100% (FCN, 2016).